laszlocph/website/_posts/2016-10-05-Simple-Jenkins-and-Docker-workflow.md

 Last Friday, I left [Falcon.io](https://www.falcon.io/) after five years.
 That naturally puts me in a very reflective mood, not that I don't reflect much in general anyway...
 But this article is not one of *those*.
 What should concern you though is that after making an inventory of what worked well in that five years, one thing stood out.

-The investment we put early on into our automated **CI and Sandbox environment** payed off big time.
+The investment we put early on into our automated CI and Sandbox environment payed off big time.
 It allowed developers to provision their own sandbox environment with handpicked set of branches from all components, and to release their own feature in separation to all others.
 And that's clever.
-Clever, since **there is nothing engineers like more than shipping**, seeing the impact they have, getting feedback on their work is a motivator like nothing else.
+Clever, since there is nothing engineers like more than shipping, seeing the impact they have, getting feedback on their work is a motivator like nothing else.

 Now, I'm excited to have a more modern take on that workflow utilizing Docker and modern CI tools.
 A lot happened since we launched our homegrown VM based tooling.